Bible translations into Croatian: 19th century

 In the 19th century the Bishop of Zagreb Maksimilijan Vrhovac proposed the translation of the Bible in Kajkavian.
 The following are translations: Ivan Rupert Gusić translated the Gospels, Acts of Apostles, Epistles to the Romans and Corinthians, and the Apocalypse; Ivan Birling translated the Epistle to the Philippians; Stjepan Korolija worked the entire New Testament (the manuscripts today in the Metropolitanska knjižnica Zagreb); Antun Vranić's worked the Psalms and Lamentations of Jeremiah; Ivan Nepomuk Labaš translated the book of Job.

 Ignac Kristijanović tried to continue the translation of Kajkavian Bible.
 His works: the Gospels, Act of Apostles, Epistles to the Romans and Corinthians, the Psalms, Ruth's Book, Proverbs, Ecclesiastes, Job's Book, Jonah's Book, Tobit's Book, Judith's Book, Sirach, Book of Wisdom, Epistles of Peter, Epistles of John and Epistles of Jude.

 20th century to present

 In 1968 a Zagreb publishing company Stvarnost issued a Croatian translation of the entire Bible (editors B. Duda i Jure Kaštelan).
 The same translation in its third and subsequent editions has been issued by Kršćanska sadašnjost since 1972.

 Croatian actor Vid Balog translated the entire New Testament into the Kajkavian dialect of Croatian.

 Martin Meršić and Ivan Jakšić translated the entire Bible into the Burgenland Croatian.

 Jehovah's Witnesses have translated their New World Translation of the Holy Scriptures into Croatian.

-Tomislav Dretar have translated 1998 year into the Croatin language translation of the Bible.
+Tomislav Dretar translated the Jerusalem Bible and the Ecumenical Translation of the Bible into the Croatian language.